-- When the panel is armed in the Stay Mode.
-(See 3.5 "Function Keys" on page 11.) - When the panel is armed without entry delay.
-(See "[][9] Arming Without Entry Delay" on page 11.) - When the panel is armed with an access code and a Delay type zone is NOT tripped during the exit delay.
+- When the panel is armed in the Stay Mode (see Section 3.5 "Function Keys"). - When the panel is armed without entry delay (see Section 3.4 "[] [9] Arming Without Entry Delay"). - When the panel is armed with an access code and a Delay type zone is NOT tripped during the exit delay.